Redis Enterprise Software is supported on several operating systems, cloud environments, and virtual environments.

 - You must install Redis Enterprise Software directly on the host, not through system cloning.

-- You must install on a clean host with no other applications running so that all RAM is allocated to the OS and RS only.
+- You must install on a clean host with no other applications running so that all RAM is allocated to the OS and Redis Enterprise Software only.